Natural parameterizations of closed projective plane curves: Parameterizations of projective plane curves

+Since the classification results in \cite{LazutkinPankratova75,Kirillov82} have been established in the $C^{\infty}$ setting, we shall provide an independent proof.

-First we explicitly describe the solution $z(t)$ of ODE \eqref{dual_ODE} in terms of the solution $y(t)$ of ODE \eqref{special_ODE} (Lemma \ref{lem:dual}).
-Next we show that if the solution $y(t)$ of \eqref{special_ODE} makes a complete turn around the cone $K$, then the vector-valued solution $w(t)$ of ODE \eqref{associated_ODE} makes at most one turn around the ellipsoidal cone on whose boundary it evolves.
+We shall now briefly summarize the contents of the paper.
+First we explicitly describe the solution $z(t)$ of the adjoint ODE \eqref{dual_ODE} in terms of $y(t)$ (Lemma \ref{lem:dual}).
+Next we show that during each period of length $2\pi$ the projective image of the vector-valued solution $w(t)$ of ODE \eqref{associated_ODE} can make at most one turn around the ellipse $\varsigma$ on which it evolves.
 Equivalently, the solution $x(t)$ of ODE \eqref{reduced_ODE} can make at most one half of a turn around the origin (Lemma \ref{lem:main_obstruction}).
 This heavily restricts the behaviour of the solution $x(t)$ (Lemma \ref{lem:x_solution_cases}) and allows to construct a reparametrization of $\gamma$ which makes the coefficient $\alpha$ constant (Theorem \ref{thm:existence}).
-The value of the constant $\alpha$ depends on the eigenvalues of the monodromy $T$ of ODE \eqref{reduced_ODE} and is hence uniquely determined by the cone $K$.
-It follows in particular that the Forsyth-Laguerre parametrization cannot be extended to the whole closed curve $\gamma$ in general (Corollary \ref{cor:no_Forsyth}).
+The value of the constant $\alpha$ depends on the eigenvalues of the monodromy $T$ of ODE \eqref{reduced_ODE} and is hence uniquely determined by the curve $\gamma$.
+It follows in particular that in general the Forsyth-Laguerre parametrization cannot be extended to the whole closed curve $\gamma$ (Corollary \ref{cor:no_Forsyth}).

 We call a $2\pi$-periodic parametrization of $\gamma$ \emph{balanced} if the corresponding coefficient function $\alpha$ in \eqref{special_ODE} is constant.
-In the case of non-ellipsoidal cones we show that the balanced parametrization is unique up to a shift of the variable $t$ (Theorem \ref{thm:uniqueness}).